-GCHP's contracted behavioral health management organization (BHMO), Beacon Health Strategies (Beacon), has received 198 member calls and 7 provider calls since the addition of the Mental Health Benefit in January.
-The daily call volume rose in February from an average of 9 calls per day in January to 30 calls per day in February.
+GCHP's contracted behavioral health management organization (BHMO), Beacon Health Strategies (Beacon), has received 1101 calls since the addition of the Mental Health Benefit in January.
+The daily call volume rose in February from an average of 9 calls per day in January to over 30 calls per day in February and March.

-Approximately 30 members have been referred for mild to moderate behavioral health services since January.
+Approximately 297 members have been referred for mild to moderate behavioral health services since January.
 GCHP's Medical team worked collaboratively with Beacon and County Mental Health to develop training and assessment tools to identify the level of care needed.
-This has resulted in four successful and appropriate transfers to the County Mental Health program for higher acuity mental health services.
+This has resulted in successful and appropriate transfers to the County Mental Health program for higher acuity mental health services.

-Beacon has solicited contracts from 260 providers and 239 or 92% have signed contracts to provide behavioral health services to GCHP's members.
+Beacon has solicited contracts from 260 providers and 251 or 93% have signed contracts to provide behavioral health services to GCHP's members.